Chair, Department of Mathematics

-Manhattan College is seeking a colleague and a leader to serve as chair of the Department of Mathematics beginning July 1, 2013.
-A Ph.D. in mathematics is required.
+Manhattan College is seeking a colleague and a leader to serve as chair of the Department of Mathematics beginning July 1, 2014.
+A Ph.D in mathematics is required.

-The department offers both B.S. and B.A. degrees in Mathematics, and an M.S. degree in Mathematics (Teacher’s Option).
-The current mathematics faculty have backgrounds and expertise in algebra, functional analysis, graph theory, machine learning, mathematical logic, algebraic topology, mathematics education, operations research, representation theory, and statistical modeling.
+The department offers both B.S. and B.A. degrees in mathematics; an M.S. degree in mathematics aimed primarily at high school teachers was recently approved.
+The current faculty has backgrounds and expertise in algebra, functional analysis, graph theory, machine learning, mathematical logic, algebraic topology, mathematics education, operations research, representation theory, game theory, simulation and probabilistic modeling.

 A candidate must present evidence of excellence in teaching, an active research program, and leadership ability to merit appointment at the rank of associate or full professor.
 The department is also interested in evidence of significant involvement in educational improvement.
-Experience mentoring undergraduate research and ideas about how to encourage it are very desirable.
 All areas of expertise in mathematics will be considered.